 The proposed applications pertain to the Subject Lands only.
-The area of the Subject Lands is of 64.7 hectares in the northwest corner of the land owner's entire property holdings (See Schedule B).
-The remainder of the property is not subject to the proposed planning applications and will remain with the existing "Rural" designation under the Official Plan and the current "Rural Extractive Industrial (RME)" zoning.
+The area of the Subject Lands have a total area of 64.7 hectares in the northwest corner of the land owner's entire property holdings (See Schedule B).
+The remainder of the property is not subject to the proposed planning applications and will remain with the existing "Rural" designation under the Official Plan and the current "Rural Extractive Industrial (RME)"zoning.